-- Fertilize or top-dress with compost established berries and grapes if not done last month.
+- Fertilize or top-dress with compost berries and grapes if not done last month.
 Feed blackberry and hybrid berry plants with ammonium sulfate.
-Control weeds around bush and cane fruit.
+Control weeds around the bush and cane fruit.

 - If fruit trees are still dormant apply a dormant spray to apples, pears, and plums.

 - Thin the fruit on apples, pears, and plums when marble-size.
 Thin heavy-cropping nectarines and peaches when the fruit is ½ inch (1-1.5 cm) in diameter.

 - Prune suckers and water sprouts from trees.

 - Watch for pests and signs of disease.
 Trap larvae on trunks of trees and destroy them.

 Containers in Zones 3-6:

 - When frost danger is past, move containers outdoors again.